Toss beanbags (pillows) to hit targets showing healthy choices for bedtime routines.

 Your body gets energy while you sleep.
-Your body is also hard at work storing memories and growing while you sleep.
-A good night’s sleep of 9–12 hours will recharge your energy so you can be your best during the day.
+Your body is also hard at work storing memories and growing during sleep.
+A good night’s sleep of 9 to 12 hours recharges your energy so you can be your best during the day.

-Sometimes it can be hard to sleep.
+Do you ever have a hard time falling asleep?
 A bedtime routine helps you get the sleep you need so you have the energy to make fit choices.